 YouthBuild Charter School of California is a WASC accredited public charter high school that empowers young people, ages 16-24, who have been pushed out of traditional high school to earn a high school diploma through social justice work and community action projects.

 Why is there a need for this type of school?

-Every 26 seconds, a student drops out of high school— and students in low-income neighborhoods are six times more likely to drop out.
-In 2011, about 140,000 California students did not graduate on time.
-YouthBuild Charter School of California helps re-engage those students so they can earn a high school diploma and experience post-secondary success.
+In California, over 43,000 young people drop out of high school each year, and students in low-income neighborhoods are six times more likely to drop out.
+YouthBuild Charter School of California helps re-engage those students so they can earn a high school diploma, gain job training, and experience post-secondary success.

 Where is YouthBuild Charter School of California located?

 YouthBuild Charter School of California (YCSC) has 17 school sites throughout Los Angeles, San Bernardino, Riverside, San Diego and Fresno Counties.
 For a complete list of our sites, see “Site Locations.”

 What are the requirements to enroll at YouthBuild Charter School of California?